giovanniboscu/continuous-section-field/README.md

 - **Polygonal approximation of curved boundaries**: curved outlines (e.g., circular shells/towers) are represented through discretized polygons with user-selected vertex count.

+Section vertices can be generated from any CAD tool or script that can sample points along a curve and export their coordinates.

 - **Thin-walled topology handling**:
   - open-section layouts
   - closed-cell